mrsid743/Internship-strapi-task7/README.md

    After terraform apply completes, it will output the public IP address of the EC2 instance.
 Access your Strapi app by navigating to http://\<your-ec2-public-ip\>.

 ## **✅ Task 5: Automating Deployment with GitHub Actions (CI/CD)**

-**Objective:** Create a full CI/CD pipeline.
-The CI workflow builds and pushes a Docker image on every push to main, and the CD workflow uses Terraform to deploy the new image to EC2 when manually triggered.

 ### **Prerequisites**